Monocyte

 Monocytes are a type of leukocyte or white blood cell.
-They are the largest type of leukocyte in blood and can differentiate into macrophages and monocyte derived dendritic cells.
+They are the largest type of leukocyte in the blood and can differentiate into macrophages and monocyte-derived dendritic cells.
 As a part of the vertebrate innate immune system monocytes also influence adaptive immune responses and exert tissue repair functions.
 There are at least three subclasses of monocytes in human blood based on their phenotypic receptors.

 Structure

 Monocytes are amoeboid in appearance, and have nongranulated cytoplasm.
 Thus they are classified as agranulocytes, although they might occasionally display some azurophil granules and/or vacuoles.
 With a diameter of 15–22 μm, monocytes are the largest cell type in peripheral blood.
 Monocytes are mononuclear cells and the ellipsoidal nucleus is often lobulated/indented, causing a bean-shaped or kidney-shaped appearance.
 Monocytes compose 2% to 10% of all leukocytes in the human body.

 Development

 Monocytes are produced by the bone marrow from precursors called monoblasts, bipotent cells that differentiated from hematopoietic stem cells.
-Monocytes circulate in the bloodstream for about one to three days and then typically migrate into tissues throughout the body where they differentiate into macrophages and dendritic cells.
+Monocytes circulate in the bloodstream for about one to three days and then typically migrate into organs throughout the body where they differentiate into macrophages and dendritic cells.